wit0k/dw/README.md

   -i INPUT, --input INPUT
-                        Load and deobfuscate URLs from input file, or load files from given folder
+                        Load and deobfuscate URLs from input file, or load files from given folder --deduplicate-input   Deduplicate the list of downloaded files before their compression or submissions
+  -o OUTPUT_DIRECTORY   If --deduplicate-input specified, it would copy unique
-  -d DOWNLOAD_FOLDER, --download-folder DOWNLOAD_FOLDER
+                        files to output directory from -o -d DOWNLOAD_FOLDER, --download-folder DOWNLOAD_FOLDER
                         Specify custom download folder location (Default:
                         downloads/